-- PMI-ACP® – become a certified Agile Practitioner with that ULTIMATE prep tool bundle – get 30$ OFF!
-Only a few days left! - March 1, 2019
+- PMI-ACP® – use this ULTIMATE prep tool to become a certified Agile Practitioner – get 10% OFF!
+Only few HOURS left! - July 1, 2019

 One of Markus's central objectives and motivations is to implement and deploy the PMI project philosophy and a PMI-based project management methodology in his company.

 Markus set up a few PMI certification related LinkedIn groups and is co-administrator of the biggest and most active PMP related LinkedIn group:'I want to be a PMP'.
 Markus is also one of the most viewed contributors in PMP and PMI related content/questions at Quora.
 He also founded his own Project Management related website at http://www.pmcertification-online.de